 Despite clinicians’ best efforts, many succumbed to the disease, with an even greater number of others battling lingering after-effects that are still poorly understood.
 However, there is also another less recognised non-direct deleterious effect of COVID-19 on patients who have not had the disease, i.e. having been put in second or third place to COVID-19 patients due to the perceived less serious nature of their health issues.
 Many, particularly cardiovascular patients, have suffered severe consequences as a result.

 In this blog you will learn:

-- Direct effects of COVID-19 on cardiovascular health.
+- What are the direct effects of COVID-19 on cardiovascular health?

-- Indirect effects of COVID-19 on cardiovascular health and associated medical conditions.
+- What are the indirect effects of COVID-19 on cardiovascular health and associated medical conditions?

-- Solutions for vascular check-ups during the pandemic.
+- What are the solutions for vascular check-ups during the pandemic?